behzodfaiziev/net-kit/README.md

 # NetKit

 NetKit is a Dart package designed to handle HTTP requests and responses efficiently.
-It extends `DioMixin` and implements the `INetKitManager` interface, providing a structured and consistent way to perform network operations.
+It extends `DioMixin` providing a structured and consistent way to perform network operations.

 ## Features

-- Supports various HTTP methods (GET, POST, PUT, DELETE, etc.)
+- Supports various HTTP methods (GET, POST, PUT, DELETE, PACTH)
 - Configurable base URLs for development and production
 - Logging of network requests and responses
 - Error handling and response validation
-- Parsing responses into models or lists of models
+- Parsing responses into models or lists of models or void

 ## Getting started